grantmd/spacetraders-mcp/README.md

 - "Show me my agent information"
 - "Read my contracts list"

+### Smart Workflow for Contract Management

+1. **Check Status**: "Get my status summary" - See credits, ships, contracts
+2. **Analyze Contracts**: "Get contract info" - See requirements and profitability
+3. **Check Fleet**: "Analyze fleet capabilities" - See if you have the right ships
+4. **Buy Ships**: "Purchase a SHIP_MINING_DRONE at X1-SYSTEM-SHIPYARD" - Get needed ships
+5. **Accept Contract**: "Accept contract [contract-id]" - Commit to the contract

 ### Available Prompts

 Prompts are **conversation starters** that automatically guide Claude to read relevant resources and provide strategic analysis.
 Instead of manually asking Claude to read specific resources, use these prompts for guided interactions: